yxtqddx-glitch/EAO_of_EORC/README.md

 The clinical dataset used in this study contains sensitive patient information and is **not publicly available**.

-De-identified data may be made available from the corresponding author upon reasonable request and institutional approval (Approval No. QYFYWZLL50218, Affiliated Hospital of Qingdao University).
+De-identified data may be made available from the corresponding author upon reasonable request and institutional approval.

 **Contact:**

-- Prof. Yu-Qi Sun
-  Department of General Surgery, Affiliated Hospital of Qingdao University
-  Email: 2018020748@qdu.edu.cn

-- Prof. Xing-Qi Zhang
-  Department of Vascular Surgery, Affiliated Hospital of Qingdao University
-  Email: 953010485@qq.com

 - Prof. Yan-Bing Zhou
-  Department of General Surgery, Affiliated Hospital of Qingdao University
   Email: qdfyzhouyanbing@163.com

 > ⚠️ **Note for Reviewers:** To facilitate reproducibility assessment during the peer-review process, the code repository access can be provided to reviewers upon request prior to publication.
 Please contact the corresponding authors for access credentials.